NoraYUuu/tp/docs/UserGuide.md

 #### Finding students by name: `find` | `f`
 You can search and find students using keywords.

+Usage scenario:
+* You would like to locate a student named `John`.

 Format: `find KEYWORD [KEYWORD]...`